What separates the successful small businesses from the struggling ones?

 But he also talks more broadly about the mindset that leads to innovative companies in the first place.
 He believes that a founder must believe in a definite future—and that most people are instead indefinite optimists.

-You’ll need to read the book to find out just what that means for business.
+You’ll need to read this book — one of the top books in business — to find out just what that means.

 6. The Obstacle is the Way: The Ancient Art of Turning Adversity to Advantage by Ryan Holiday